Dagmawi-Kebede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./101-symbolic_link_permissions , change the owner and the group owner of _ hello to vincent and staff respectively.

 ./102-if_only , change the owner of the file hello to betty only if it is owned by the user guillaume.

+./103-Star_Wars , it will play the StarWarsIV episode in the terminal.